adriapujol/shirtshop/README.md

-# Shirt shop mock up
+# Shirt shop

-#Mimicking a shop with vanilla javascript
+Mimicking a shop with vanilla javascript